TrailsofGold/whitepaper/docs/game_concept/treasures.md

 | 0.9          | 1.44 km        | 1.05 km         | 0.86 km          |
 | 1            | 1.43 km        | 1.00 km         | 0.79 km          |

+In order to keep the game entraining, half of the treasures spawned for a hunt are closer by 30% to the player initial location.

+As an example, in a hunt with a single pirate, 2 treasures are spawned:
+- The first one will be located according to the above location formula: $1.48km$
+- The second one will located at 30% of the the first one distance, that is $1.48 * 0.3 = 444m$ and with the same azimuth.

 ### VS mode